stevenbenner/stevenbenner.com/src/content/posts/2010-05-17-ultimate-web-site-optimization-trick-data-uris.md

 }
 ```

-Now when a modern browser visits the page they will properly download and use the embedded background image but when an old version of IE visits the site it will use the rule from old_ie.css.
+Now when a modern browser visits the page they will properly download and use the embedded background image but when an old version of IE visits the site it will use the rule from `old_ie.css`.

 #### The asterisk hack